rd2/tbd/_site/pages/basics.md

 "JSON" input/output files, "Uprating" features, "UA'" reports and "KIVA" inputs are described in detail in the [Customization](./custom.html "TBD customization"), [Uprating](./ut.html "Uprating"), [UA'](./ua.html "UA' assessments") and [KIVA](./kiva.html "KIVA support") sections, respectively.

 The __Default thermal bridge set__ pull-down menu of prepackaged, compact _psi_ sets is key for newcomers, especially in the early design stages.
 Users simply need to switch between default sets (and rerun the measure) to get a sense of the degree of thermal _derating_ that would take place in their building, and how this affects energy simulation results.
 It's easy, yet coarse as the entire building is treated uniformly (check the [Customization](./custom.html "TBD customization") section on handling multiple _psi_ sets).
-Each default set holds a minimal shortlist of common thermal bridge _shorthands_ for each edge TBD identifies:
+Each default set holds a minimal list of common thermal bridge _shorthands_ for each edge TBD identifies:
 ```
     "rimjoist" | wall/floor or sloped-roof/floor edge
      "parapet" | wall/roof edge